Yandex Cloud

 3. Open the notebook tab.

-You cannot change the configuration of computing resources while preserving the interpreter status.
-However, you can add another configuration to a project and run computations again.
+You cannot change the configuration of computing resources while preserving the interpreter state.
+However, you can add another configuration to your project and rerun the computations.

 See alsoSee also